d-rug/d-rug.github.io/index.md

 ## Use the resources on this site

 We've compiled a list of resources to help you get started using R and find answers to your questions.
-Click on the "Getting Started" or "Past Presentation" tabs above to check them out.
+Click on the "[Getting Started](https://d-rug.github.io/getting-started.html)" or "[Past Presentations](https://d-rug.github.io/pastpresentations/)" tabs above to check them out.

 </section>